w3c/epub-specs/epub33/explainers/EPUB33-explainer.md

 * **The Web** Until very recently, web pages didn't work very well without a network connection.
 It's hard to define a linear reading order across a web site.
 It's hard to define metadata at a site level rather than a page level.
 The web is largely funded by advertising, and people who read ebooks have largely preferred paying directly for content.

-* **Older ebook formats** Numerous other ebook formats have been created, but have largely fallen out of use.
+* **Older ebook formats** Numerous other ebook formats have been created, but have mostly fallen out of use.
 The text-only Palm PDB format was both design-limited and hard to produce.
 Sony's BBeB XML format was extraordinarily complex.
 Several companies used proprietary packaging mechanisms for OEB (Microsoft LIT, Mobi) but they did not spread outside those companies.

 ## Stakeholder Feedback